stopyellingatme/formvana/README.md

 The Form.fields array makes it easy to itterate over and generate form fields dymanically.
 There are form options which specify when to validate input or clear errors (on input, change, focus, blur, etc.).
 It's also very easy to get data out of the Form by calling Form.model.

+---

+\*\* Main things left to tackle:

+- Field groups/Field ordering and Layout (group styling)
+- Remove Tailwind dependencies
+- Nested forms?
+- Add more form elements for testing with svelte
+- Do some documentation on this mfer
+- Write tests to generate 100s of form configs, add data/validate, test performance
+- Remove Svelte dependency? - Maybe fork it?

 ----
 ## YourTsModel.ts (Business.ts)
 Simple Example with 4 editable fields.